iamvalecia/100-days-of-code/log.md

 **Today's Progress**: I finished my HTML-me-something assignment.
 It has CSS.

 **Thoughts** I'm still getting the hang of Git and Github and the terminal, as well.
+I meant to have four commits instead of five.
 I feel better about than I did a year ago when I started my Github account.

 **Link(s) to work**
 1. [html-me-something](https://github.com/iamvalecia/html-me-something/blob/master/index.html)